LeeMorinUCF/ECP3004S21/PP_Ch_04_Strings/README.md

 ```

+The particular error depends on the type of the first argument.

+You can convert a number to a string by using the ```str```
+function first.
 ```python
 >>> 'Four score and ' + str(7) + ' years ago'
 'Four score and 7 years ago'

 ```
+Some strings can be converted to numbers:
 ```python
 >>> int('0')
 0